aaronc/freactive/DOM.md

 ## Performance

 freactive should be able to handle fairly high performance graphics.

-Rather than trying to compare it to existing client-side frameworks (which isn't always particularly productive), I decided to create an example that would really tax its ability to render.
-This is to give me (as well as potential library users) an idea of what types of situations it actually can and can't handle on different platforms - which is really what's important rather than can it do thing X, which we may or may not really care about, faster than framework Y.
+Rather than saying how fast freactive does X compared to framework Y (which isn't always productive), I created an example that would really tax its ability to render.
+This is to give me (as well as potential library users) an idea of it can and can't handle on different platforms.
+Isn't that what matters anyway?

-Basically this example tries to animate points on the screen (defined declaritively using SVG) relative to the current mouse position.
+This example tries to animate points on the screen (SVG circle nodes) relative to the current mouse position.
 It has a complexity factor, `n`, which can be controlled by the `+` and `-` buttons.
 The number of points is *(2n + 1)<sup>2</sup>*.
-There are also some transition animations based on [easers](#easers).

-When you're observing the example you can view the calculated FPS rate as well as the estimated number of DOM attribute values updated per second.
-I recommend, trying different values of `n` in different browsers (even try your phone!).
-Notice at which number of points the animation is and isn't smooth
+When you're observing the example you can view the calculated FPS rate as well as the estimated number of DOM attributes updated per second.
+I recommend trying different values of `n` in different browsers (even try your phone!).
+Notice at which number of points the animation is and isn't smooth.
+Please report any issues you find here so we can make it better!: https://github.com/aaronc/freactive/issues.

 Here is the example:

-All of this is done declaritively with only the syntax described above and [easers](#easers) and [transitions](#transitions).
+All of this is done declaritively with only the syntax described above, [easers](#easers) and [transitions](#transitions).

 Here is the source for the example:

+This example benchmarks performance of reactive `atom`, `rx` and `easer` updates, freactive's rendering loop and applying those updates to DOM attributes and style properties.
+It does not benchmark updating DOM text nodes or replacing DOM nodes - the two other types of transformations freactive does - additional examples should be created to benchmark these.

 ## Cursors